NadavRosenberg/Malicious-Compiler/README.md

 ```
 Which trying to find the pattern: `// 2jndaw9fiasndjf393u48fun24rj84jfu4h9` at the beginning of the clean compiler.
 After we detect the clean compiler, we make it dirty be calling `getDirtyCompiler()`.

+## Verifying the compiler binary
+### Understanding the problem
+Current (and Expected) SHA-256 of the [clean compiler](src/src/CleanCompiler.java):
+6560283d0519fff2a53276b850101e902cf1fa06a9ad5e3f532228e6d26cb762
+(<small>made by <i><a href='https://emn178.github.io/online-tools/sha256.html'>Online SHA-256 Generator</a></i></small>)

+Current SHA-256 of the [dirty compiler](src/src/DirtyCompiler.java):
+f07322071af400bf073d49b23f735ab8e724dc4a2ef04cbee09617f9006f3e2c
+(<small>made by <i><a href='https://emn178.github.io/online-tools/sha256.html'>Online SHA-256 Generator</a></i></small>)

+As soon as the user verify the compiler binary, he will immediately notice something wrong.

+### Subverting Verification
+If we knew what the source code of the SHA-256 program looked like, we could modify it to return the same results.
+This can be achieved during compilation with our dirty compiler.
+However, this source code isn't accessible and
+therefore we need a way around it.

+Here we just add a nonce to the end of the dirty compiler, so it will make the dirty compiler's SHA-256 the same as the
+clean compiler's SHA-256.
+Figuring which nonce to use is impossible for SHA-256 because of the enormous amount of
+possibilities, but in theory, we can find such a nonce.
+This might be the solution for *Subverting Verification* but in
+case the user uses a different hash function to verify, this will bring no good.

 ## How to inject this compiler to an average user
 - ***Self-Motivation*** - By adding this compiler some desired functionalities, the user will *self-voluntarily* use it in order to